imjoy-team/ImJoy/docs/development.md

 * For `web-worker` plugins written in JavaScript, it can be a array of JavaScript urls.
 They will be imported using `importScripts`.
 ImJoy provides a dedicated [GitHub repository](https://github.com/oeway/static.imjoy.io) hosting commonly used and tested libraries.
 You can refer to all files contained in the `docs` folder, for this you can construct an url with `https://static.imjoy.io` + `RelativePathInDocs`.
 For instance, the file `FileSaver.js` in the folder `static.imjoy.io/docs/js/` can be referenced as `https://static.imjoy.io/js/FileSaver.js`.
 * For `window` plugin, it can be either a list of JavaScript url or CSS url (needs to be end with `.css`).
 Same considerations as for `web-worker` apply for import and static hosting.
-* For `native-python` plugins, it defines the pip packages which will be installed before running the plugin defined as a list of pip packages or a command string.
-ImJoy supports package names and GitHub links.
-For example, `["numpy", "scipy==1.0"]` or `"pip install numpy scipy==1.0"`.
+* For `native-python` plugins, different types of requirements including `conda`, `pip` and `repo` can be defined.
+A `native-python` plugin may depends on a set of conda or pip, you can just define them in the `requirements`.
+In the meantime, you can also add external git repository as requirement which will be obtained (via git clone or pull) locally into the plugin workspace.

+There are two basic format of defining requirements:
+ - using a list of requirements.
+A prefix need to be used to mark the requirement type:
+    - use `conda:` for conda packages, and they will be installed to the current virtual env via `conda install -y`.
+E.g.: `"requirements": ["conda:numpy", "conda:scipy==1.0"]` or `"requirements": ["conda:numpy scipy==1.0"]`.
+    - use `pip:` for pip packages, and they will be installed to the current virtual env via `pip install`.
+E.g.: `"requirements": ["pip:numpy", "pip:scipy==1.0"]` or `"requirements": ["pip:numpy scipy==1.0"]`.
+Notice that `pip` also support installing pacakges directly from a git url.
+For example, if your git repo contains `setup.py` file, you can use `"pip:git+https://github.com/myUserName/myRepo#egg=myRepo"` as requirement.
+    - use `repo:` for obtaining a git repo (via `git clone` or `git pull`) to the current plugin workspace.
+E.g.: `"requirements": ["repo:https://github.com/oeway/ImJoy-Project-Template"]`.
+    - if no prefix is used, the will be recognized as `pip` libraries.
+E.g.: `"requirements": ["numpy", "scipy==1.0"]`
+    - all the above requirement types can be combined into one `requirements` list. `"requirements": ["conda:numpy", "pip:scipy==1.0", "repo:https://github.com/oeway/ImJoy-Project-Template"]`

+ - using a command string.
+For example,`"pip install numpy scipy==1.0"`.
 To use conda, you can set the string to `"conda install numpy scipy==1.0"`.

+Notice that, if virtual environment are used by setting `env`, all the `pip` `conda` packages will be installed to the virtual environment.
 For more information see the dedicate section **Using virtual environments**.

 * For `web-python` plugins, you can set it as a list of python modules e.g. `["numpy", "matplotlib"]`.
 Please also notice that `web-python` has a limited number of python modules supported.

 #### dependencies